 The fully charged Iconia A1 lasted a further 12 hours of standby and then another 8 or so of fairly heavy, wi-fi on, Bluetooth off, use.
 That’s impressive.
-In fairness to the Iconia A1 there’s a lot to be said for this cost effective 7.9” tablet.
+In fairness to the Iconia A1, there’s a lot to be said for this cost-effective 7.9” tablet.

 This tablet is likely to retail for around £140.

 You can’t compare it to the iPad Mini.
 It’s hard to imagine a Tech Dad handing out a trio of iPad Minis to his kids.
 Not only would it cost but our Tech Dad would be in constant fear over the fate of the Minis.
-Acer are capable of making quality devices, look at the high end Aspire laptops for example, but with the Iconia Android Tablet range their strategy seems to be to make affordable devices that whole families could enjoy.
+Acer is capable of making quality devices, look at the high end Aspire laptops for example, but with the Iconia Android Tablet range, their strategy seems to be to make affordable devices that whole families could enjoy.

 You may not be able to compare the Iconia A1 to the iPad Mini but you can compare it to the Nexus 7.
 In fact, that was my first reaction when I got my Iconia.
 I had a Nexus 7 in my pocket.
 The Iconia has four cores and a CPU speed of 1.2 GHz.
 That gives the devices the same horsepower and, if anything, the Iconia feels faster than my Nexus 7.

 The biggest difference between the Iconia A1 and the Nexus 7 is the device size.
 The Iconia is nearly an inch bigger.
 Importantly, the Iconia A1 is still a device you can hold in one hand and it is quite comfortable to do so.
 However, that extra bit of screen makes a big difference to the browsing experience.
 This photograph shows Geek Native on both devices.
-The blog uses Wootheme’s responsive Canvas and on the Nexus 7 you can just see the menu had retracted to a small screen mode and there’s no right hand-side nav bar in view.
-On the Iconia you nearly have the full screen experience of the blog.
+The blog uses Wootheme’s responsive Canvas and on the Nexus 7, you can just see the menu had retracted to a small screen mode and there’s no right-hand-side nav bar in view.
+On the Iconia, you nearly have the full-screen experience of the blog.

-The other significant difference is that the Iconia has a rear facing camera.
+The other significant difference is that the Iconia has a rear-facing camera.
 Here we see the difference in strategies.
-The Iconia A1 is trying to be as much of a “full sized” tablet as possible, offering the full suite of experiences, whereas the Nexus 7 is a browsing device with the front-facing camera just to support video chat.
+The Iconia A1 is trying to be as much of a “full-sized” tablet as possible, offering the full suite of experiences, whereas the Nexus 7 is a browsing device with the front-facing camera just to support video chat.

 Is it a great camera?
 No. Not really.
-In testing we found it quite hard to get the sort of picture quality we’ve come to expect from our smartphones, despite touting 5 megapixels.
-Nevertheless, the rear facing camera does the business.
+In testing, we found it quite hard to get the sort of picture quality we’ve come to expect from our smartphones, despite touting 5 megapixels.
+Nevertheless, the rear-facing camera does the business.

 The Iconia A1 is light (although, on paper, it should feel heavier than Samsung’s 8” range).
 It’s about 11.1m thick and easy to pass around or balance in one hand.
 It’s hard to describe the feel of the device though; it’s robust, feels solid without being heavy but the white back of the tablet flirts tacky side of plastic.